Slade Alive!: Song information

 "Hear Me Calling", a cover of the 1969 song by Ten Years After, was originally planned as Slade's follow-up single to their 1971 breakthrough hit "Get Down and Get With It".
 However, the band couldn't better the song in the studio and the idea was dropped.
 In 2011, the vinyl acetate containing the studio version appeared as a bonus track on the 2011 Salvo remaster of Sladest.
 In a 1981 interview, drummer Don Powell said of "In Like a Shot from My Gun": "It was originally meant to be put down in the studio.
 But after we recorded it for Slade Alive!, we didn't think that we could do it any more justice by doing it in the studio - as it's basically a live number."

 "Darling Be Home Soon", a cover of the 1967 song by The Lovin' Spoonful, notably features Holder burping into the microphone.
-In 2000, he admitted on The Frank Skinner Show that the burp was accidental as the band had a lot to drink before performing.
-Holder also stated that from then on, he had to continue to do the burp whenever the song was performed otherwise the audience would be disappointed.
+In 2000, he admitted on The Frank Skinner Show that the burp was accidental as the band had a lot to drink before performing, and that from then on he continued to do the burp whenever the song was performed as audiences were left "disappointed" otherwise.
 "Know Who You Are" is an original song which originally appeared on the band's 1970 album Play It Loud.
 "Get Down With It" is a cover of the 1965 Bobby Marchan song.
 Aside from being Slade's breakthrough hit, it was regularly featured as part of the band's live set for the band's entire live career.
 "Born to be Wild", a cover of the 1968 song by Steppenwolf, was originally recorded in the studio by Slade for their 1969 debut Beginnings.